thebigcrafter/KygekRulesUI/README.md

 # KygekRulesUI
-A UI-based friend plugin for PocketMine-MP
+A plugin for PocketMine-MP that will show rules of a server in a UI form.